trek-view/basecamp/_posts/2022-01-28-gopro-camera-modes-metadata-tests.md

 published: true
 ---

+**What we've learned whilst building a library of GoPro camera test cases for Explorer.**

 In 2022 I wrote an introductory post on the GoPro Metadata Format (GPMF / GPMD) for video telemetry.

 [You can read it here](/blog/2020/metadata-exif-xmp-360-video-files-gopro-gpmd).

-As work on Explorer has progressed, we've been learning lots about how different GoPro cameras write different metadata to the image and video files they produce.
+As work on Explorer has progressed, we've been learning lots about how different GoPro cameras write metadata to the image and video files they produce.

 Here are some of the quirks we've uncovered...